nicguzz/circle-static/README.md

 **Expectations:** Expecting to finish CSS in 'Contact Us' page & will try to implement Fetch API on Projects.

+**Done**

+- Navbar - Completed and responsive in all pages.
+- Fetch API, completed in "Projects" and also in "Contact Us"

+**Challenges**

+- Grid on "Contact Us", I was having issues on fixing and aligning elements and had to ask help.
+- CSS attributes - still having issues on knowing the best attribute to an element.

+## Sep 22

+**Expectations:** Expecting to finish some unfixed small details in landing page and "Contact Us", trying to understand Fetch API POST provided by Diego.

 **Thank you!**